Edward Hallstrom: Philanthropy

-Hallstrom is believed to have donated over A$4 million to philanthropic causes during his lifetime.
-He directed much of his fortune to the Taronga Park Zoo in Sydney, becoming a trustee and later chairman of the zoo.
+Hallstrom directed much of his fortune to the Taronga Zoological Park in Sydney, becoming a trustee and later chairman of the zoo.
 He personally funded the purchase of many large and exotic species from overseas.
+His major first involvement was when he funded the purchase of two rhinoceroses, in 1937.
+In 1947 alone, Hallstrom donated 1,649 birds and animals to the zoo, and he donated its first gorilla and its new enclosure, in 1959.

-He established a farm to produce fresh food for the zoo animals, and also set up a fauna reserve on the outskirts of Sydney, later to form part of the Muogamarra Nature Reserve.
-His company sponsored a conservation-oriented panel program Nature Speaks from 1947–54 on radio 2GB, compered by John Dease.
+Hallstrom established a farm to produce fresh food for the zoo animals, and also set up a fauna reserve on the outskirts of Sydney, later to form part of the Muogamarra Nature Reserve.
+His company sponsored a conservation-oriented panel program Nature Speaks, from 1947 to 1954, on radio 2GB, compered by John Dease.

 Hallstrom was also generous in his financial gifts to hospitals and medical research centres as well as numerous charities.
 His reputation as a philanthropist resulted in his being besieged with requests for financial assistance, and he was known to take personal interest in the many letters and requests he received.